Table of Contents

 As you probably noticed, the theme is not bunched with tons of different engines, the only plugin that runs and optimizes your photos is Jetpack.
 So, in case you need to change the theme, you won’t lose your content created with the Jetpack, as the theme doesn’t remove the plugin.

-If you are one of those savvy photographers who understands the importance of simplicity in a WordPress theme that hosts many high quality images, you’ll definitely love the Nifty Fifty!
+If you are one of those savvy photographers who understand the importance of simplicity in a WordPress theme that hosts many high-quality images, you’ll definitely love the Nifty Fifty!

 If you want to sell your works, Nifty Fifty comes with a ready-made shop design for WooCommerce plugin.
 Clutter-free and stylish – just like your portfolio.

 Visual learner?
 Check out our step-by-step video guide on how to create a photography portfolio WordPress theme with Nifty Fifty (beginner-friendly).

 Feedback that says even more than we advertise